someapp/ejabberd/src/ejabberd_auth_spark/README.md

-mod_oauth2
+ejabberd_auth_spark
 ==========

-Act as an oauth2 client to authenticate against a oauth2 procotol server.
+Act as an server-to-server authentication client against an internal authentication server restful api.
-Unfornately the oauth2 protocol server is not starndard complaint
+Most of the standard call from ejabberd_auth is irrelevant because the processes are done through mainsite.

 Author: Edward Tsang <>